lsieun/learn-Ant/G.Package/B.Jar.md

 There is an `update` attribute that looks at dependencies between **source files** and **files stored inside the archive**.
 It can be used for incremental JAR file updates, in which only changed files are updated.
 Normally, we don’t bother with things like this; we just rebuild the entire JAR when a source file changes.
 JAR creation time only becomes an issue with big projects, such as in EAR files or WAR files.

-One thing that is important is that all the `<jar>` targets in this book have `duplicate="preserve"` set.
-The `duplicate` attribute tells Ant what to do when multiple filesets want to copy a file to the same path in the archive.
-It takes three values

-- `add`: silently add the duplicate file.
-This is the default.
-- `preserve`: ignore the duplicate file; preserve what is in the archive.
-- `fail`: halt the build with an error message.

-The default option, `add`, is dangerous because it silently corrupts JAR files.
-Ant itself will ignore the duplicate entry, and so will the JDK `jar` program.
-Other tools, such as the `javac` compiler, aren’t so forgiving, and will throw an `IndexOutOfBoundsException` or some other obscure stack trace if they encounter duplicate entries.
-If you don’t want to have users of your application or library making support calls, or want to waste mornings trying to track down these problems in other people’s libraries, change the default value!
-The most rigorous option is `fail`, which warns of a duplication; `preserve` is good for producing good files without making a fuss.

 Once created, we need to check that the JAR file contains everything it needs.